-Anaphylaxis, or anaphylactic shock, is the most severe allergic reaction that can rapidly become life threatening if it isn’t treated immediately.
-Anaphylaxis often affects more than one body system, including skin, respiratory, gastrointestinal and cardiovascular.
-This severe allergic reaction generally occurs within 20 minutes to 2 hours after exposure to an allergen.
+Anaphylaxis, or anaphylactic shock, is a severe allergic reaction that can rapidly become life threatening if it isn’t treated immediately.
+It generally occurs within 20 minutes to 2 hours after exposure to an allergen.

 Anaphylaxis is treated as a medical emergency because many of the symptoms can quickly become life threatening.
 These symptoms include: